 About 6 years later, my “love” and I decided that the hustle and bustle of California were not really where we wanted to raise the kids, so we ventured to a new home in Utah.
 It was fun there – truly enjoyed living through all 4 seasons.
 After being in Utah 2 ½ years he received a job offer in Las Vegas, Nevada.
 It wasn’t the ideal location that I wanted to be in to raise our kids, but it did put us closer to our families in California.
-So off we went again on another adventure.
+So off we went on another adventure.

 Our life in Vegas was good.
 We made many friends over the next two decades; some from my dear husband’s job, some from mine (friendships after divorce is something for another blog post discussion).
-I continued to home-school for a few years until the kids decided they wanted to try public school and I went back to work.
+I went back to work.
 I’ve always worked in the accounting industry because I enjoy working with numbers; organizing, calculating and balancing.

 In 2001, after caring for my elderly mother for two years, I returned to Nevada.
 I decided to start my own bookkeeping services company.
 It has been a wonderful experience being there to help others with their finances.

 In 2008 my dear husband decided that he would become “retired” so he quit his then $100,000+ a year job and came home.
 Not being much of a financial wiz, he figured we could survive on the $45,000 a year income from my business and maintain the same lifestyle that he had always presented to our friends and family.
 Yeah right!
 The result was going through our entire savings, my inheritance from my mom, as well as his 401K savings.